Masquerade-Circus/gnome-timezones-extension/README.md

 - `yarn watch-log`: Keeps watching the journalctl gnome shell log.
 - `yarn enable`: To enable the extension.
 - `yarn disable`: To disable the extension.
-- `yarn restart`: To restart the gnome-shell.
-Call this every time you make a chante to your code.
 - `yarn compile`: To compile the settings schemas.
 - `yarn build`: This build the source, compiles the schemas and makes the distributable zip file.